Cheapest non-owner car insurance companies in Indiana

 Best non-owner car insurance in Indiana

-Although Auto-Owners came out on top, Travelers and State Farm are also excellent choices for providing non-owner coverage.
+Although Auto-Owners is the best overall choice, Travelers and State Farm are also excellent options for non-owner car insurance coverage.

-To find the best non-owner car insurance companies in Indiana, we looked at several factors, including how many complaints each company receives, financial stability and average rates.
-We used rate data from Quadrant Information Services as well as third-party ratings from J.D.
-Power, AM Best and the National Association of Insurance Commissioners.
+To identify the best non-owner car insurance companies in Indiana, we considered several key factors, such as the number of customer complaints, financial strength, and average premiumThe payment required for an insurance policy to remain in force.
+Auto insurance premiums are quoted for either 6-month or annual policy periods. rates.
+Our analysis used rate data from Quadrant Information Services, along with third-party ratings from J.D.
+Power, AM Best, and the National Association of Insurance Commissioners (NAIC).

-The table below compares the top non-owner car insurance companies in Indiana.
+The table below provides a comparison of the top non-owner car insurance companies in Indiana.

 CompanyAverage annual premiumJ.D.
 PowerNAICAM BestOverall score